faisaldialpad/hellouniverse/README.md

 12. Rearrange letters of the given string so that it becomes a palindrome.
 Each character in baseString will be an uppercase letter ('A'-'Z'). `PalindromeMaker.java`
 13. A series of brackets is complete if we can pair off each left bracket '[' with a right bracket ']' that occurs later in the series.
 Given a String text add the minimal number of brackets to the beginning and/or end of text to make it complete.
 E.g., "]["-->"[][]". `CompletingBrackets.java`
 14. Write a simple Spam Detector.
 The rules http://community.topcoder.com/stat?c=problem_statement&pm=2229 . `SimpleSpamDetector.java`
+15. Given an int array of digits (0-9).
+Build an integer with the minimum number of factors, using each of the digits exactly once (count all factors, not just the prime factors).
+If more than one solution, return the smallest. `FewestFactors.java`

 ### Arrays and ArrayLists
 #### C/arrays/